FekketCantenel/ist/README.md

 When ready, click the button at the bottom of Ist to authorize it to access your Todoist account.

-<small>Ist is not created by, affiliated with, or supported by Doist.</small>
+<small>Ist is not created by, affiliated with, or supported by Doist.
+None of your data is sent to or stored on the Ist server.</small>